 On successful completion of the training programme, you can apply for a Certificate of Completion of Training (CCT) and apply to join the General Medical Council (GMC) GP Register.

 Training and assessment

-It is a legal requirement for your name to be listed on the GP register before you can work in NHS general practice in any capacity, so you must wait for your entry to the register before taking up employment.
+By law your name must be listed on the GP Register before you can work in NHS general practice in any capacity so you must wait for entry to the register before taking up employment.